remla2025-team9/operation/README.md

 ### Installing Prometheus with Helm

-Before installing Prometheus, ensure the `prometheus-community` Helm repository is added to your local Helm setup.
+Ensure the `prometheus-community` Helm repository is added to your local Helm setup:

 Run: